 02 of 04

 Porcelain tile is the more elegant big brother to standard ceramic tile.
 It has several advantages when used for bathroom flooring.
 Made from fine clays fired at very high temperatures, porcelain has a very low moisture absorption rate (less than point 5 percent), which makes it perfect for the humid environment of a bathroom, and even outdoors in some climates.

 Porcelain tile design also comes in a myriad of styles, from faux-wood to faux-marble to, well, faux-everything.
 So, that luxurious stone tile you wanted but is way too expensive?
 You can have it for much cheaper by using a porcelain tile designed to look like marble, slate, or granite.

-Porcelain tile can be bought at less than $2 per square feet if you know where to look.
 Big-box home improvement centers now have a surprising selection of excellent porcelain tiles.
 Specialty tile outlets also may have more budget options or close-out styles among their selections.

 Porcelain tiles are installed in the same way as standard ceramic tile.
 Most homeowners hire out this work, but a skilled DIYer can also install porcelain tile.
 And if you are dying for a bathroom with radiant under-floor heating, porcelain tile is a perfect surface.

 As this beautiful bathroom by Buknola shows, a well-chosen rug can break the monotony of an ordinary floor and bring color to any space.
 In a bathroom with otherwise bargain-level flooring, splurging on one or two nice rugs can make all the difference in the world.